compulim/til/README.md

 ### Azure Cosmos DB patch operation

 - Consider you are working on `{ tags: ['area-ui', 'bug'] }`
-- While it is easy to add stuff to `tags` without concerning about concurrency, like: `{ op: 'add', path: '/tags/-', value: 'area-accessibility' }`
+- While it is easy to add stuff to `tags` without concerning about concurrency, like: `{ op: 'add', path: '/tags/-', value: 'area-accessibility' }`, `/-` means append
 - It is difficult to remove stuff because you need index, like: `{ op: 'remove', path: '/tags/2' }`
 - For concurrency requirements, maybe use another document